‘Cheki huyu Mathe ananitaka na mi si rika yake!’

 I decided to wait for another Nganya… I did not want to entertain this Kange plus did I mention that he was charging Ksh 150… That is almost double the fare FYI but passengers fought for this matatu totally ignoring a less pimped up bus that had been there for more than 20 minutes.

 It’s either folks from Rongai are too rich or too obsessed with the matatus.

 ‘Tunangoja Phantom ama 007’ (These are among the coolest matatu rides from Ongata Rongai)

 ‘Hatudai kukaa kwa jam’

-The Nganyas from Rongai are the only means of road transport that are traffic jam resistant if you are using that route, that’s a tip.
-I tried the basic busses one day and I spent 3hours in traffic.
+The Nganyas from Rongai are the only means of road transport that are traffic jam resistant if you are using that route, thank me later for the trip tip.
+I tried the basic buses one day and I spent 3 hours in traffic.
 The Nganyas on the other hand overlap the traffic and can get to Rongai in less than an hour!
 I learnt the hard way and since then I’d rather wait for the pimped up matatus than get stuck in traffic.

 Kenyans sure love their matatus but if you are not from Kenya don’t buy the oversold idea.